 Commission Member AgenciES

-Assistant Secretary for Financial Institutions Policy will chair the meeting on behalf of Secretary of the Treasury Janet Yellen.
-The Vice Chair of the Commission, Rohit Chopra, Director of the Consumer Financial Protection Bureau will also participate.
+Under Secretary of the Treasury for Domestic Finance Nellie Liang will chair the meeting on behalf of U.S. Secretary of the Treasury Janet Yellen.
+The Vice Chair of the Commission, Rohit Chopra, Director of the Consumer Financial Protection Bureau, will also participate.
+The FLEC will also welcome its newest member, the Federal Housing Finance Agency.
+Sandra Thompson, Director of the Federal Housing Finance Agency, will provide remarks.

 You do not need to register to view the webcast.
 If you require a reasonable accommodation or communication access services such as Communication Access Real-Time Translation (CART) or sign language interpreters, please contact ReasonableAccommodationRequests@treasury.gov.